-This thesis presents several practical applications of networking techniques to support real-time collaborative creativity.
-Firmly situated in musical and physical computing, the following work synthesizes foundational work from a number of domains to produce knowledge that can be applied by other developers exploring applications in computational creativity.
-One of the main themes of this work is wrangling complexity for both developers and users of collaborative systems, as seen in four research-oriented projects.
-The first chapter presents HIDUINO, a foundational utility to proxy the physical input and output of networked systems.
-The second chapter details Signal, a client-server application built on the premise of engendering creativity in the collaborative composition of music for robotic instruments.
+This thesis presents practical applications demonstrating networking techniques in support of real-time collaborative creativity.
+Firmly situated in musical and physical computing, this work synthesizes evolutionary ideas from a number of domains to produce knowledge that can be applied by others similarly exploring applications in computational creativity.
+One of the main themes of this work is the affordance of collaborative creativity by way of unified hardware/software systems, as seen across four researchoriented projects.
+The first chapter presents HIDUINO, a utility to proxy the physical input and output of networked systems.
+The second chapter details Signal, a clientserver application built on the premise of engendering creativity in the collaborative composition of music for robotic instruments.
 The third chapter steps back from the application-level and looks at the development process of synchronous systems by introducing the Netpixl toolkit.
-Chapter four delves into the design principles of GR1D, a project conceptually marrying the design philosophies of Netpixl with an audience-interactive installation.
+Chapter four delves into the design principles of GR1D, a project conceptually marrying Netpixls design philosophies with an audience-interactive installation.